 After successfully completing the MA degree or its equivalent, a student will be admitted to the second year of the PhD program.
 The Graduate Studies Committee will assign a committee( The Graduate Advisory Committee) to advise the student and specify the student's course program.
 Exceptional students with appropriate background at the undergraduate level may be admitted directly into the PhD program.

 There are four requirements for obtaining the Doctoral Degree:

-- Course Work (24 credits at the graduate level).
-Students must complete at least 24 course credits, courses, with a grade point average of 3.5 or better.
+- Course work.
+Students must complete at least 24 course credits at the graduate level, with a grade point average of 3.5 or better.
 On the basis of this course work, the student should identify three distinct fields for the Comprehensive Evaluation.
 Students may take up to 6 credits in another department with the approval of the Graduate Advisory Committee.

-- Language - Candidates will be required to demonstrate knowledge of a second Asian language, which may include either modern or literary (classical) language, in addition to the primary Asian language of their research.
-Candidates are expected to demonstrate reading knowledge of both French and English.
+- Language.
+Candidate will be required to demonstrate proficiency in a second research language, which may include either modern or literary (classical) language, in addition to the primary Asian language of their research.

 The Graduate and Postdoctoral Support website offers research and evidence-based advice to graduate students and their supervisors on how to work together effectively and avoid common problems in supervision.

 Office hours: by appointment